rsvim/rsvim.github.io/docs/manual/configuration.md

 :::tip

+For environment variable `$XDG_CONFIG_HOME`, it has different defaults on different platforms:

 - On Linux, it is `$HOME/.config/rsvim`.
 - On MacOS, it is `$HOME/Library/Application Support/rsvim`.
 - On Windows, it is `%USERPROFILE%\AppData\Roaming\rsvim` (or `%APPDATA%\rsvim`).